 4. Get a Swiss Phone Number

-A local Swiss mobile number is required for two-factor authentication on e-banking platforms, government portals, and many employer systems.
-Main networks: Swisscom (best nationwide coverage, from CHF 30/month), Sunrise (strong coverage, from CHF 25/month), Salt (budget-friendly, from CHF 20/month).
-Budget MVNOs like Wingo, Yallo, or Lidl Connect offer plans from CHF 10–15/month on the same underlying infrastructure.
+A local mobile number is mandatory for two-factor authentication on e-banking portals, government systems, and most employer platforms.
+Main networks: Swisscom (best nationwide coverage, from CHF 30/month), Sunrise (from CHF 25/month), Salt (from CHF 20/month).
+MVNOs like Wingo, Yallo, or Lidl Connect offer plans from CHF 10–15/month on the same infrastructure.

 Week 2: Financial and Legal Foundations (Days 8–14)